How Much Does a House Cost in Europe?

 Spanish real estate transaction costs vary depending on a number of factors:

 •Is it a new build or resale property?

 • What’s the purchase price paid for the property?

 • Will you be buying in cash or through your bank with a mortgage?

 As a general rule, budget 10-15% of the purchase price to cover taxes and fees, which include:

-In Spain the community charge is called “IBI”.
+In Spain, the community charge is called “IBI”.
 You also have home insurance, maintenance, and utility costs.
-If you purchase a property tourism rental, local Spanish authorities will require you to apply for a licence to let property to tourists.
-At Spain Homes we can advise you on the suitability of the home for such purpose before you consider purchasing.
-It’s also important to remember that income tax will be due on any rental income, regardless of your residency status in Spain.
+If you purchase a property tourism rental, local Spanish authorities will require you to apply for a license to let property to tourists.
+At Spain Homes, we can advise you on the suitability of the home for such a purpose before you consider purchasing.